Flat vs Angled Keyboards – What Are The Pros & Cons?

 • More stable due to higher weight

-• Less strenuous, as high-profile keys do not need to be bottomed out
+• It is less strenuous, as high-profile keys do not need to be bottomed out

 • Easy to maintain, as high-profile keys are better to replace